tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 `use trouble sponsor panda camp grow pact matrix chief black napkin ghost`

-If you end up needing to use this wallet, simply import it into MyCrypto, change to the Kovan network, then distribute the KETH to the class and yourself.
+If you end up needing to use this wallet, simply import it into MyCrypto, change to the Kovan network, make sure you select `TESTNET` from the drop down when choosing an account, then distribute the KETH to the class and yourself.

 Since you can work with very small amounts of Ether, you should have plenty of KETH to work with.
 Sending `0.1` at a time should suffice.
 Make a note to help refill this later for other instructors once the Kovan faucet is back up and running.